-LONDON The world's biggest hotelier, InterContinental Hotels (IHG.L), expects its London rooms to be about 90 percent full for the Olympic Games as the world's sports fans flock to Britain for the two-week extravaganza.
+LONDON (Reuters) - The world’s biggest hotelier, InterContinental Hotels (IHG.L), expects its London rooms to be about 90 percent full for the Olympic Games as the world’s sports fans flock to Britain for the two-week extravaganza.

 Chris Hale, the group’s head of London 2012, said its key revenue measure could also be boosted, and countered criticism that rooms during the Games are too expensive by pointing to “lots” of availability at less than 100 pounds a night.